 What kind of innovation projects can be submitted as a demo?

 The demo session is for innovative projects that are ‘work in progress’, where you might not yet have results from testing or implementation.
 It’s a great opportunity to present your project more informally and get feedback from the MSF Scientific Days audience.
 Demos may also be offered to presenters of oral presentations where the Editorial Committee sees additional benefit from a hands-on demonstration.

 If you do have results from testing or implementation from your project, please do submit it as an abstract for presentation (see below for details).

 Please be aware that all abstracts must be relevant for a medical humanitarian audience.
 Submissions from other disciplines are welcome, but they must have the objective of improving medical impact.

 We recognise that those of you not involved in research may be unfamiliar with the concept of submitting work in the form of an abstract.
-If this is the case, and you would like support with the process (or even if you would like to discuss whether your work is relevant to submit), please get in touch via email@example.com.
-If you do need support, please let us know by January 10th 2019, so we have time to help before the abstract deadline.
+If this is the case, and you would like support with the process (or even if you would like to discuss whether your work is relevant to submit), please get in touch via firstname.lastname@example.org.
+Please get in touch well in advance of the abstract deadline so that we have time to help.